Terongorus/TeronRosterFilter/README.md

 role/<heal/tank/dps/melee/ranged/caster>

 ```

-### examples
-filters are combined with `/`
+Filters are combined with `/`.
+Here are some examples:

-`class/rogue/rank/raider+/raid` all rogues with rank `raider` or higher that are currently in your raid group.
+- `class/rogue/rank/raider+/raid` all rogues with rank `raider` or higher that are currently in your raid group.

-`online/lvl/60/raid-` online level 60s not currently in your raid group.
+- `online/lvl/60/raid-` online level 60s not currently in your raid group.